What are the symptoms of a food allergy?

 An allergic reaction happens when your body overreacts to a specific substance.
 Your body then sends out chemicals to defend against it.

-It is possible to develop a food allergy to a food that you have eaten for years with no problem.
+It is possible to develop a food allergy to a food you have eaten for years with no problem.
 The reason for this is still unknown.
 According to the Food Standards Agency (FSA), it is estimated that 2 million people in the UK suffer from a food allergy.

 Can you develop an allergy?